How Often Should Baby Bedding Be Changed: A Comprehensive Guide

 Wash new bedding before use.

 Always wash new bedding before using it.
-Even if the sheets or sleeping bag are brand new, they could still have dust or tiny particles of dirt on them that could irritate your baby’s skin2.
+Even if the sheets or sleeping bag are brand new, they could still have dust or tiny particles of dirt on them that could irritate your baby’s skin.

 Choose Baby-Friendly Detergent